10 Tips for Enjoyable Solo Traveling

 - You Know How to Enjoy Your Own Company

-- You Are Able to Feat on Unfamiliar Food
+- You Are Able to Feast on Unfamiliar Food

 - You Have an Eye for the Best Places for Solo Traveling